 - Are you increasinglyExposure to pollutants from the environment– for example as a result of smog, ozone or car exhaust fumes?

-- Do you suffer fromchronic inflammation(e.g. rheumatism, arthritis, chronic inflammatory bowel disease)?
+- Do you suffer fromchronic inflammation(e.g. rheumatism, arthritis, chronic inflammatory bowel diseases)?